 Shiraz Mohammed: drums, vocals, samples

-Quickness have appeared on live television for multiple performances for their first 2 albums as well as appearing in a made for TV movie about Beverly hills 90210 as well as in the 2021 Hallmark movie entitled "The eight gifts of Hannukah"
+Quickness have appeared on live television for multiple performances for their first 2 albums as well as appearing in a made for TV movie about Beverly hills 90210 and 2021 Hallmark movie "The eight gifts of Hannukah"

 East Van Calling is the podcast of activist, award-winning broadcaster and musician, Garth Mullins, covering social issues in Vancouver, Canada, such as gentrification, harm reduction and indigenous rights.
 Currently in its 19th episode, “This Town” is the intro music for the Podcast series.
 The podcast can be found on iTunes and soundcloud.